rexstjohn/echoprint-ios-sample/README.md

 INSTALL / SETUP INSTRUCTIONS

+- Sign up for an Echoprint API key on developer.echoprint.com and replace "API_KEY" in "echoprintViewController" with yours
 - The project requires a depdendency on libechoprint-codegen-ios.a and thus needs to build the sub-project (see below)
 - Run pod install to setup the pod files in the project root
 - Download Boost 1.5+ and unzip it someplace useful like /Users/YOUR_USER_GOES_HERE_REPLACE_THIS/Development/boost